 Cancer Council Queensland’s Peer Support Program brings trained peer support volunteers into selected treatment facilities to provide support and information to cancer patients, their carers, and family members.

-All volunteers within the Hospital Based Volunteering program have had a close, personal experience with cancer as a patient or carer.
+All Peer Support volunteers have had a close, personal experience with cancer as a patient or carer.
 This experience enables them to provide empathy, understanding, validation, and hope to those currently undergoing a cancer journey.

-Hospital Based volunteers provide emotional and informational support by;
+Peer Support Volunteers provide appropriate emotional and informational support by;